Source-Proof Agency Follow-Up

 Cleaner service-team callbacks

-Staff see company, role, need, source, current provider, timeline, budget context, stakeholders, and guardrail exceptions before responding.
+Staff see company, role, need, source, current provider, timeline, budget context, stakeholders, proposal blocker, and guardrail exceptions before responding.

 More disciplined pipeline recovery